Install SpinDB

 WHERE category = 'electronics'

-AND sale_date > '2026-01-01';The skip scan is most effective when the leading column has low cardinality (few distinct values).
-In practice, this means you can maintain fewer indexes.
-A single composite index now serves more query patterns than it used to.
+AND sale_date > '2026-01-01';Most effective when the leading column has low cardinality (few distinct values).
+In practice, you maintain fewer indexes.
+One composite index now serves more query patterns than before.

 Enhanced EXPLAIN

-A small quality-of-life improvement: EXPLAIN ANALYZE now includes buffer usage statistics by default.
-Previously you had to remember to write EXPLAIN (ANALYZE, BUFFERS) to see how many pages were read from shared buffers vs. disk.
+Small but welcome: EXPLAIN ANALYZE now includes buffer usage statistics by default.
+No more remembering to write EXPLAIN (ANALYZE, BUFFERS) to see shared buffer hits vs. disk reads.

 -- PG 17: EXPLAIN ANALYZE omits buffer stats unless you add BUFFERS